Chapter 45:

 Uncanny Valley

-She genuinely soaked up the words she see everyday.
+She genuinely soaked up the words she saw every day.
 Not allowing them to pass passively through the cracks of busy days.

 In the government office Karaza stood with her medical exam that shows when she was exactly born.

-'Now I'll have a birth certificate like true citizen.'
+'Now I'll have a birth certificate like a true citizen.'

 "Good morning!
 How are you today?"
 Natasha asked with her energetic voice.

 'She looks healthier now.'
-Natasha observed her, remembering the first time she saw her sitting calmly in the new comers square of the dukedom's boarder.
-In the midst of anxious injured new comers she was quite, if Natasha didn't slow down that moment she wouldn't notice the blood soaked bandage on her leg.
+Natasha observed her, remembering the first time she saw her sitting calmly in the newcomers' square of the dukedom's border.
+In the midst of anxious, injured newcomers, she was quiet.
+If Natasha didn't slow down that moment she wouldn't have noticed the blood soaked bandage on her leg.

 "Miss this looks acute!
 You need a stretcher!"